vectorspace-ai/vsb_demo/README.md

-# vsb_demo
+# Vector Space Biosciences
-This repository includes a notebook which demonstrates how to call the Correlation Matrix Dataset Builder (CMDB) API and then use the Protein-Protein Interaction Network (PPIN) API to build a graph network.
+This repository includes a notebook which demonstrates the following:
+- How to call the Correlation Matrix Dataset Builder (CMDB) API
+- How to generate a heatmap with High Charts using data from the correlation matrix dataset generated
+- How to use the Protein-Protein Interaction Network (PPIN) API
+- How to generate a network graph with High Charts using data returned from the network